 $325 (rates and fees)

-- $84 Dunkin’ credit: Up to $7 in monthly statement credits when you pay with your card at Dunkin’ locations (enrollment required)
+- $84 Dunkin’ credit: Up to $7 monthly in statement credits at U.S. Dunkin’ locations (enrollment required)

-- $120 dining credit: Up to $10 monthly (in statement credits) when you use the card at participating partners, including Grubhub (including Seamless), The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys (enrollment required)
+- $120 dining credit: Up to $10 monthly in statement credits when using your Gold card at partners GrubHub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys (enrollment required)

 Rewards Rate